Mikejo5000/vsts-docs-pr/docs/pipelines/get-started/basic-pipelines-concepts.md

 The [Build and Release Agents article](../agents/agents.md) goes more in-depth about the different types of agents and how to use them.

+### What is a 'deployment target'?

+Once you have continuous integration in place, the next step is to create a release pipeline to automate the deployment of your application to one or more environments.
+This automation process is again defined as a collection of tasks.
+VSTS and TFS support deploying your application to virtual machines, containers, on-premises and cloud platforms, or PaaS services.
+You can also publish your mobile application to a store.